|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 What happens to matter, its atoms and molecules when it is absorbed by a black hole ?

-1. According to the "classical" general theory of relativity, all matter collapses to a point singularity with zero volume and infinite density.
-The paradox of such a state suggests that here the theory reaches the limits of its possibilities ...
+1. According to the "classical" general theory of relativity, all matter collapses into a point singularity with zero volume and infinite density.
+The paradox of such a state suggests that here the theory reaches the limits of its possibilities...

 People falling into the black hole

-Imagine the imaginary experiment astronaut - suicide, which will jump out of the rocket at a certain greater distance and will fall first with its feet towards the spherical black hole.
+Imagine in an imaginary experiment astronaut - a suicide man, who jumps out of the rocket at a certain greater distance and falls feet forwards in direction towards the spherical black hole.
 We will briefly describe his feelings and destiny.
 As mentioned above, where a living person can enter or around a black hole depends on the size (weight) of the black hole.
 The larger the black hole, the closer to or deeper below the horizon an astronaut can penetrate and the longer it can survive.
 In the case of black holes in stellar masses, the tidal forces of an astronaut would immediately kill ("spaghetti") at a distance of tens of gravitational radii.